Sea Point High School is an institution that focuses on academics. This is clearly reflected in our mission statement:

 - ensure that the diverse home circumstances of learners are taken into consideration when the policy is developed;

-- ensure that there are alternative arrangements regarding space, time and educator supervision of homework for learners with difficult home circumstances, after teaching time, but within the prescribed work time of educators;
+- ensure that there are alternative arrangements regarding space, time and teacher supervision of homework for learners with difficult home circumstances, after teaching time, but within the prescribed work time of educators;

 - ensure that the homework policy and homework and assessment calendar is well consulted and cohesively planned by all role-players to avoid an overload of homework for the learners;